You might have heard that your seed phrase is all you need to recover all of your coins.

 Your coins are stored in (or associated with rather) addresses.
 An address is long series of letters and numbers that your wallet gives you to copy and paste when you want to receive coins.

 When someone sends coin to an address, those coins are now associated to said address.

 But how do you get an address?

-An address is "created" from a public key, another hexadecimal that "locks" sent coins to said address.
+An address is "created" from a public key.
+A public key "locks" sent coins to said address.